The Best Pumpkin Baked Oatmeal – Quick Facts

 Description

-Delicious Dairy-Free Pumpkin Pie Oatmeal Bake – Perfect for a crowd, this pumpkin pie oatmeal bake tastes just like pumpkin pie but for breakfast!
+Our easy Pumpkin Baked Oatmeal is perfect for serving a crowd and tastes just like pumpkin pie, but for breakfast!

 Ingredients